Lawn bowls at the 2018 Commonwealth Games – Men's singles

 Lawn bowls men's singles at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia from April 9 to 13.
 A total of 24 athletes from 24 associations participated in the event.
+Australia's Aaron Wilson won the gold medal, defeating Ryan Bester from Canada in the final.
+Robert Paxton from England won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.